Skip to main content

 • Do regular check-ins with your Board members and employees to pressure test ideas and discover new topics.

 Partner with like-minded individuals and groups who can provide logistical support and help share what you’re doing more widely.
-One example is the employer of someone you interviewed for your content.
-If the issue is relevant to that organization, it may have an interest in helping amplify it, hosting your discussion in their beautiful boardroom or suggesting a great speaker for the topic you’re covering.
-Other ideas include a think tank with experts who can weigh in on a topic/theme you’re highlighting or a peer organization similar to yours that could expand your network/reach.
+Cohost a discussion with a think tank that has experts who can weigh in on a topic/theme you’re highlighting or a peer organization similar to yours that could expand your network/reach.
 If your focus is on marketing your content, a partner can be a force multiplier and help you get your content in front of a much larger audience through their network.

 When co-creating thought leadership with partners, it’s crucial to align on outreach goals, deliverables and cross-promotional opportunities.
 If you’re planning an event together, perhaps one partner supplies refreshments and the other provides the space where the event is held.
 Ideally, both groups should contribute speaker suggestions and agree to invite key stakeholders who would benefit from the experience and expand each other’s respective networks.
 It’s also important to align on how you will promote the experience.
 Is the conversation you’re creating a closed-door, invite-only discussion?
 Or are you opening it up to your respective communities to get wider reach?
 Can you agree to work from a collective, master invite list to keep track of who each party is inviting?
-Be sure to also loop in each other’s respective communication teams so you can develop cross-promotional materials like social media graphics and invites and ensure they are consistent, uniform and uphold each organization’s branding.
+Be sure to also loop in each other’s respective communication teams so you can develop cross-promotional materials.

 In the Age of AI, Authenticity Is Our Best Bet